 A Community Connect program is a strategic decision by a health system (Host) to extend its Epic electronic health record (EHR) software to community physicians and/or hospitals (Recipient).
 This “marriage” of organizations is intended to provide continuity of care for patients through shared services.
 Properly executed, a Community Connect program enables patients and providers to communicate, collaborate, and work toward overall better health and success outcomes.

-In our third installment of Epic Community Connect risks and issues cited by Recipients, we will address workflow analysis and training.
 Recipients surveyed by KLAS provided lower ratings on the quality of training and support offered by their Community Connect Host compared to ratings given by organizations that directly contract with Epic.
 Typically, the Host is a large healthcare system, while the Recipient is a smaller community practice, small bed hospital, or acute care facility.
 Workflows at the Host may not be suitable for the Recipient.
 Recipient users can review the workflows but may not understand how they work in the Epic application.
 Both parties can take steps to better understand the Host and Recipient environments and avoid surprises at go live.

 1. Perform a gap analysis prior to training and go live.